 What is OneDrive?
 OneDrive can be described as a powerful file sharing and storing tool.
 Due to its unbeatable price offers and its features, we can clearly state that OneDrive is among the most popular choices for cloud storage services.

+Just be cautious about storing sensitive information on OneDrive because your data is not encrypted on their servers.
+It’s also worth your while to use Microsoft Authenticator to add a 2-factor option.
 As always, our recommendation is to review your plan to see whether this cloud solution suits your needs or not.